Skip to content

 RAI Perception brings powerful computer vision capabilities to your ROS2 applications.
 It integrates GroundingDINO and Grounded-SAM-2 to detect objects, create segmentation masks, and calculate gripping points.

-The package includes two ready-to-use ROS2 service nodes (GroundedSamAgent and GroundingDinoAgent) that you can easily add to your applications.
-It also provides tools that work seamlessly with RAI LLM agents to build conversational robot scenarios.
+The package includes model-agnostic ROS2 service nodes (DetectionService and SegmentationService) that provide detection and segmentation capabilities.
+Legacy agents (GroundedSamAgent and GroundingDinoAgent) are deprecated in favor of these services.
+It also provides tools that work seamlessly with RAI LLM agents to build conversational robot scenarios, including GetObjectPositionsTool for general spatial reasoning and GetObjectGrippingPointsTool for advanced gripping strategies.

 Prerequisites